Friday, April 6, 2018

 Division CO Laharpe was killed during the Lodi phase of the campaign (scenario 3).
 He rode out after a victory and scouted the enemy.
 Returning after dark, he was accidentally shot and killed by his troops a la Stonewall Jackson.
 Again, no rules I'm aware of simulate that.

 I’m not aware of any Austrian army CO’s being at risk during these campaigns, though later on Melas was badly bruised at Marengo leading a cavalry charge when his mount was killed.
 Being hurled to the paving stones is tough on a young man.
-It must have been very hard on the 71 year old Melas.
+It must have been very hard on 71 year old Melas.

 Bloody Big Battles, our rules of choice, has officer casualties removed from the game for a single turn.
 Our house rules (up through the ACW) are more draconian.
 A table determines how badly they were hit and how long they are out of action, anywhere from a few days to the rest of eternity.
 After noting the high rate of losses in the last few games, I’ve decided to give about a 50% chance of the horse being hit and the officer returning to duty after a turn, like the original rules.
 That still leaves a 50% chance of something worse happening.
 We’ll see how this plays out.